tiepvupsu/tabml/README.md

 python pipelines.py  # to train the model
 ```

-You can change some parameters in the config file, run `python pipelines.py` again then `mlflow ui` to see information about each run.
+You can change some parameters in the config file then run `python pipelines.py` again.

 In most project, users only need to focus their efforts on designing features.
 The feature dependecy is defined in a yaml config file and the feature implementation is stored in `feature_manager.py`.